When it comes to image quality, Nikon D5300 by no means is inferior to the expensive full-frame cameras;

 And a tilting screen is a feature that practically everyone will love.

-Anyway, this post won’t only include a boring set of features that the camera has.
+Anyway, this post won’t just include a boring set of features that the camera has.

 You can watch a video review,